 No. 1: Know Why You Want to Quit

 Quitting smoking is a perfect idea!
 Get a powerful, motivating reason and do it now!
-Do it for yourself: to feel better and look younger, and to reduce your chance of getting lung cancer.
-Do it for your family: protect your loved ones from secondhand smoke.
+Do it for yourself to feel better and look younger, and to reduce your chance of getting lung cancer.
+Do it for your family; protect your loved ones from secondhand smoke.

 No. 2: Don't Go Cold Turkey

 It's not common to successfully quit smoking by stopping immediately.
 Most people who quit "cold turkey" end up smoking again.
 Nicotine addiction can require gradual tapering to avoid withdrawal symptoms.
 It’s hard, but the benefits of quitting are well worth it.

 No. 3: Try Nicotine-Replacement Therapy